 Joan and Alex Murray’s Teacher refresher course, Urbana, Illinois, USA.
-June 2014 and June 2015.
+5 day course June 2014 and also June 2015.

 Joan and Alex Murray have a lifetime of experience in teaching the Alexander Technique and are well known for integrating within their teaching their understanding of developmental movements first described by Professor of Anatomy, Raymond Dart in his book ‘Skill and Poise’.

 A 5 day workshop with Eric Bendix (Alexander Technique Teacher), applying the Alexander Technique to learning to ski.

 Regular monthly meetings for discussion and work share.
 January 2016- ongoing

 I co-host meetings for AT teachers within Edinburgh area on a bi-monthly basis.